Introduction

 plot(p_maxnet$General_consensus)

-We can also plot the results for each replicate and the consensus for each model:
+We can also plot the results for each partition and the consensus for each model:

 For comparison, let’s predict the GLM model: